-National Pet ID Week kicks off this week.
+National Pet ID Week is April 17-23.
 Without permanent identification, it is nearly impossible to identify lost animals and reunite them with their families.
 Approximately 95% of cats and 30% of dogs cannot be traced to their guardian with thousands of stray animals taken to Canadian shelters annually.
 This week serves as a great opportunity for pet guardians to make sure their pet has the best chance of being recovered.

 The three heartwarming “lost and found” stories below showcase the importance of having your pet microchipped and tattooed and registered with the BC Pet Registry.

 Toba is a very smart dog.
 He’s half German Pointer and half Irish Setter – a hunting dog through and through.
 He is attentive, ready to learn, and adept at figuring things out including how to open the back door with his nose and tunnel his way through the fence to freedom!

 Jonah adopted Toba in January, 2022 from the West Vancouver BC SPCA.
 Jonah made sure Toba had all of his shots and a microchip implanted and registered with the BC Pet Registry in case anything went wrong.
 The microchip and the registry would be a lifesaver just a few months down the road.

 In mid-April 2022, while Jonah was away from home, Toba escaped from his backyard through a hole in the fence.
 He had just been bathed, so he wasn’t wearing his collar.
 Fortunately, within a few hours of Toba’s escape, Jonah received a call from a nearby animal hospital, saying that Toba had been found by a good Samaritan.
 Thanks to his microchip and registration with the BC Pet Registry, the staff was able to scan his chip and contact Jonah and they were happily reunited.